 Whether your family law matter involves marriage, divorce or custody, you need to work with an attorney who has a sharp understanding of the law in your jurisdiction.
-I have practiced family law in Maryland, Virginia and Washington, D.C. for nearly 20 years and I have a thorough knowledge of the laws that govern your family law issues.
+I have practiced family law in Maryland, Virginia and Washington, D.C. for more than 25 years and I have a thorough knowledge of the laws that govern your family law issues.
 You get skilled legal guidance and efficient service at The Law Offices of Robert C. Eustice.

 Going through a divorce may be the most painful experience of your life.
 I bring clarity to the confusion, helping you understand your rights and showing you how to protect them.
 Learn more about how I help with your: